 Chèvre*

 Rather than being a specific cheese, Chèvre is more a term for traditional French goats’ cheese.
-There is a great variety in types, including different ages, molds and rinds.
+There is a great variety in types, including different ages, moulds and rinds.
 Fresh variants are pronounced and vibrant, often enjoyed within a few days of production.

-White mold goats’ cheese
+White mould goats’ cheeses

 Blue cheese

-Pair with honey, sliced pear and walnuts.
+Pair with honey, sliced pear and walnuts

 Chèvre